 In addition to their unique beauty, imperfect diamonds also offer an ecological advantage, as just a few decades ago they would have been headed for the slag pile.
 But ESQUELETO’s modern, mindful jewelers enjoy rescuing these natural wonders and setting them in contemporary, unusual designs.
 We are proud to offer a diverse selection of rustic diamonds and unique future heirlooms, and we encourage our customers to discover the inherent beauty of nature’s “perfect imperfections.”

 Investing in fine jewelry can be overwhelming, as the industry has roots in human rights atrocities and environmental degradation.
 Diamonds have a long, complicated, and violent history.
 We acknowledge this, and we are committed to driving change within the industry by working with artists and suppliers who share our commitment to social and environmental sustainability.
 Sustainability is more than mere policy or procedure – it is our consistent commitment to better ourselves, empower each other, provide value for our clientele, and protect the Earth in the process.
 Read more about our company ethos here.

 FORGET THE OLD RULES.
 How much you spend should be based solely upon what you and your partner feel comfortable with.
 We have great options to suit every budget!
 We also offer easy-to-set-up payment plans via Affirm.

 Curious about a fully custom ring created just for you?
 Our in-house design team will guide you through the whole process.
-Contact us for all the details.
+More details available here.